 ^^^ Not all of these beers were for us!

 ^^^ They ran out of sausages at the football and so we stopped off at the kebab shop, by the station, for dinner.
 Very nice.
-Back in Heidelberg we took a bus to the Altsadt ... along with a load of 18 year-old American students dressed in lederhosen (who were open-mouted at hearing Murdo swear in public!).
+Back in Heidelberg we took a bus to the Altsadt ... along with a load of 18-year-old American students dressed in lederhosen (who were open-mouted at hearing Murdo swear in public!).
 Macleod (C) chatted to a pink jumper-wearing young German, who spoke with a perfect English accent.
 He recommended Untere Straße ...
 As it happened, after a quick peek at the Old Bridge, we headed into the nearby Irish bar - Brass Monkey - but it was too busy.
 Ergo onto another, more typically German, pub around the corner.
 Here Macleod (C) and I made the mistake of ordering pints of Dunkelweizen Radler ... dark wheat beer with lemonade, basically!
 Yuk.

 ^^^ As Craig and Macleod (M) headed for the hotel, Macleod (C) and I stumbled - inadvertently - upon the aforementioned Untere Straße.
-It was very busy and reminded me of Bar Street, Faliraki, back in it's late 90s glory days.
+It was very busy and reminded me of Bar Street, Faliraki, back in its late 90s glory days.
 Somewhat open-mouthed (and not sure where to start) we paid visits - of varying brevity - to Der Kleine Mohr (Astra on tap and very smoky), Kaiser (packed - and with dancing on tables - but significantly smaller than it looked and nigh-on impossible to get served) and Jinx (the bouncers wouldn't let us in; "I don't know who you are").
 Back down the street we walked, somewhat dejectedly, past Der Kleine Mohr again.
 The pink jumper-wearing German, from the earlier bus ride into town, rapped on the window and beckoned for us to re-enter.

 ^^^ The following morning, Macleod (C) and I both needed a 'pick me up'.
 Fortunately, a couple of warm bottles of Heidelberger Radler (purchased from the hotel vending machine - and opened - the night before) did the trick before we met with the Breakfast Club.
 They had just finished frühstück at the aforementioned Mandy's Railway Diner (very good, apparently).

 ^^^ Craig had mentioned - and a taxi driver later confirmed - that there was a festival taking place in Heidelberg throughout Saturday.
-Apparently, on the last Saturday of each month, the cities/towns in the region take it in turns to host the frivolities.
+Apparently, on the last Saturday of each month, the cities/ towns in the region take it in turns to host the frivolities.
 What luck!
 The tables, above, would be rammed in no time.
 Chas Und Dave were more-than-decent, BTW, banging out tunes such as '(Get Your Kicks On) Route 66'.

 ^^^ I really would've kicked myself if we hadn't taken a photo with this character (Jonathan von King?).
 "Why? ...
-Warum?" we asked him, re. his costume.
+Warum?" we asked him, re his costume.
 He shrugged his shoulders.
 "Warum nicht?"
 A typical response from us, when asked similar questions, at Fancy Dresslemania over the years.
 Good lad!
-I really enjoyed sitting here, drinking in the sunshine, and could've spent all day in the same spot discussing British Knights baseball caps, the best lines/characters from Early Doors and Phoenix Nights, favourite Tarantino films etc. Alas, we had a train to catch and another football match to attend ...
+I really enjoyed sitting here, drinking in the sunshine, and could've spent all day in the same spot discussing British Knights baseball caps, the best lines/ characters from Early Doors and Phoenix Nights, favourite Tarantino films etc. Alas, we had a train to catch and another football match to attend ...

 ^^^ The much-derided Hoffenheim play in Sinsheim, which is also the home of the Car & Technology Museum ... with several airplanes on display.
 This made for a bizarre backdrop as we walked to the

-game outdoor bar area, where both sets of fans were able to eat and drink together.
+ground outdoor bar area, where both sets of fans were able to eat and drink together.

 ^^^ It was packed.
 Schalke, perhaps unsurprisingly, seemed to have the numbers.
-Despite - or, more accurately, because of - their hated-rivals Borussia Dortmund having become seemingly every football hipsters latest wet dream, I quite like 'Die Königsblauen'.
+Despite - or, more accurately, because of - their hated-rivals Borussia Dortmund becoming seemingly every football hipsters latest wet dream, I quite like 'Die Königsblauen'.
 Massive club, but rarely successful ... the German Newcastle United?
 Anyway, the 2000/01 footage of them celebrating a first title since 1958, only for Bayern to then pip them with an injury-time winner - via a controversially-awarded indirect free kick inside the penalty area - is pretty heart-breaking stuff.

 ^^^ The mullet in the background makes up for the lack of sausages in shot (there were plenty about and, needles to say, we did enjoy some ... sausages, that is, not mullets).

 ^^^ I remember the time ... when I was (inexplicably) photographed with the SC Paderborn 07 team coach in the Green Man pub car park near Wembley Stadium.
-This was nearly as random/good.
+This was nearly as random/ good.

 ^^^ Decent seats in a decent - if identikit - stadium.
 The Hoffenheim 'club hymn' certainly worth a listen on You Tube.
 Not.